-RESULT: The new retrievable ESP system achieved the required drawdown and target production rate.
+RESULT: The new retrievable ESP technology achieved the required drawdown and target production rate.
 Completed April 2017, this was a major offshore asset in production for almost 20 years with complex production and secondary recovery issues.
 With over 200 operating days, it continues production.

 - April 2017:

 - Install permanent completion (dock), AccessESP docking system